JSTOR-Labs/plant-humanities/CONTRIBUTING.md

 The process of creating a copy of a GitHub repository is called `forking`.
 This forking process creates an exact copy of an external repository (in this case, the master repository for the Plant Humanities site)in a separate account, typically your personal GitHub account.
 With this copy you have the freedom of adding or modifying content without affecting the source respository.
 Using the process defined in this document one can also see changes in the context of a fully operational site.

-To create your copy:
+**To create your copy of the master repository:**

-1. Go to the [plant-humanities master repository](https://github.com/JSTOR-Labs/plant-humanities) and fork the `develop` branch.
+Go to the [plant-humanities master repository](https://github.com/JSTOR-Labs/plant-humanities) and fork the `develop` branch.
 The active branch can be seen at the top left of the page and should default to _develop_.
 If _develop_ is not the active branch it can be changed by clicking on the button displaying the current active branch name.
 After ensuring that _develop_ is the active branch click on the `Fork` button located at the top right of the page.
 The forking process will only take a few seconds and when completed will open the main page of the forked repository.
-2. In the forked repository (which has now been copied into your personal GitHub account):
-    1. Create a new branch for new content to be added.
-This is commonly referred to as a _feature branch_ and can be most any name you choose.
-To create a branch click on the button with the active branch name at the top left of the page.
-This button should display the _develop_ branch name.
-After clicking the button enter your branch name into the `Find or create a branch...` input field.
-Again, this name can be anything of your choosing.
-    2. After creating the new feature branch make it the default branch for the repository.
-While this is not absoutely required it will make many interactions (such as previewing changes and generating/submitting pull requests) more convenient.
-To set the new branch as the default select the `Settings` button (located in the top right of the repository main page).
-Then, select `Branches` from the left sidebar menu.
-In the _Default Branch_ section select the newly created branch name and press the _Update_ button to it set as the default.
-After pressing Update a confirmation dialog will be displayed.
-Click _I understand, update the default branch_.
-    3. Make note of this new branch name as it is needed when configuring StackEdit.

 ## Adding and editing content

 Adding or modifying content in the forked repository can be accomplished in a number of ways.
 In the sections below a few approaches are described.
 Many users will find the combination of the GitHub web site and an external Markdown editor as the most convenient approach.
 - The GitHub site can be used to upload content to the forked repository and delete, move, or rename existing content.
-- An external tool, like StackEdit (described below), can be used to edit the main visual essay file.
+- An external tool, like StackEdit (described below) can be used to edit the main visual essay file.

+[_Note that the JSTOR Markdown Editor is not currently an option here.
+It will be added after support for non-master branch reading/saving is added_]

 ### The GitHub web site